adelagar/CiscoCatalyst8000V/README.md

  ## Common Deployment Scenarios

-#### A common deployment scenario is to deploy the two Cisco Catalyst 8000v Edge on Azure within a Hub virtual network or a single virtual network to create a VPN tunnel within an Azure ExpressRoute to encrypt traffic between your cloud infrastructure and on-premises.
+#### A common deployment scenario is to deploy the two Cisco Catalyst 8000v Edge on Azure within a Hub virtual network or a single virtual network to create a VPN tunnel within an Azure ExpressRoute to encrypt traffic between cloud infrastructure and on-premises.

  ### The following diagram represents a high-level architecture overview